automatika-robotics/sugarcoat/docs/why.md

 | **No native Lifecycle Node Integration**.
 Manual lifecycle transition implementation is required. | **Built-in lifecycle automation** for all Components with native support. |
 | **Clunky Launch Composition**.
 Including other launch files is verbose and hard to modularize. | **Easily reusable components and launch configurations** through simple Python imports. |

-#### Example: Creating and launching a minimal node:
+#### Example: Creating a minimal node:

-1- Without ROS Sugar:
+1- Creating a simple publisher:

 ```{code-block} python